starvagrant/toh/toh.markdown/adreamadanceaconfession.md

 "Yes, so peaceful too.
 I'm certain she won't stir until morning.
 What she's been through I might imagine a fitful sleep... but I think she's just tired.
 We can worry about dealing with her in the morning."

-"So going to be ok, with this?"
+"She going to be ok, with this?"

 "I don't know.
 She'll have to be at some point.
 Life goes on.
 Everyone realizes they're mortal at some point.
 For me it was even earlier."